aukspot/dles/README.md

 - [Rogule](https://rogule.com/game.html) - A daily emoji dungeon crawler roguelike.
 - [Seedle](https://seedle.io) - Grow the perfect garden by properly placing tiles that complement each other.
 - [Spot the differences](https://www.spot-differences.com) - Spot all of the differences in the two pictures.
+- [Story Sleuth](https://booksleuth.club/storysleuth/) - Guess the name of the book based on a short summary.
+More info is given after each guess.
 - [Talldle](https://www.talldle.com) - Sort the famous people from shortest to tallest.
 - [The Daily Baffle](https://dailybaffle.com) - A collection of daily word and logic games.
 - [Thinky Dailies](https://thinkygames.com/dailies/today/) - Handcrafted daily puzzles of all different kinds with a fun connected story.